-The aim of the methodology applied in this work, was to look into the potential for cost effective energy and carbon saving measures at the city region scale, taking into account characteristics and constraints in each locality.
+The aim of the methodology applied was to look into the potential for cost effective energy and carbon saving measures at the city region scale, taking into account characteristics and constraints in each locality.
 First results indicate that compositional downscale using statistical information at the local authority level can provide useful insights about the retrofit needs and potential at this level.

-Assumptions regarding the residential fuel mix and electricity emission factors have a considerable impact on determining the cost effectiveness of measures and the potential CO_2 savings.
-The effect is exaggerated for local authorities that have a fuel mix markedly different from the assumed average, and becomes more pronounced in general for long term projections, as the uncertainty over the emission factors and costs of power generation increases for future years.
+Assumptions regarding the residential fuel mix and electricity emission factors have a considerable impact on determining the cost effectiveness of measures and the potential $CO_2$ savings.
+The effect is exaggerated for local authorities that have a fuel mix markedly different from the assumed average, and becomes more pronounced in general for long term projections, as the uncertainty over the emission factors from power generation increases for future years.
 Although a first attempt has been made to tackle these issues, providing valuable insights at the regional level, it is clear that they should be subject to further research.

 The flexibility of the model in terms of considering different discount rates, fuel prices and carbon emission factors means that different scenarios can be explored to provide feedback for policy support at the local level.
 The analysis presented mostly refers to a single set of economic parameters - high fuel costs and a discount rate of 7%.
-Any change in these parameters will have an effect to the potential for CO2 reduction that can be achieved cost effectively.
+Any change in these parameters will have an effect to the potential for $CO_2$ reduction that can be achieved cost effectively.
 Note that the relative price of gas, oil, electricity and solid fuels within each scenario is equally as important as the absolute values in defining cost-effectiveness in areas where the fuel mix is more varied.

-Around a quarter of the CO_2 saving target for the domestic sector (if applied uniformly at all sectors) can be achieved by the measures examined in this study, but significant investment, and swift action is needed to achieve this potential.
+Almost 9% of the emission reduction required to achieve the overall 3% target set by the Welsh Government; or around a 18% of the same target (if applied uniformly at all sectors) for the residential sector can be achieved by the measures examined in this study, but significant investment, and swift action is needed to achieve this potential.
 Building fabric measures are the most expensive interventions but also deliver the greater savings.
-Over half a million such measures could be retrofitted cost effectively in the Cardiff City Region under the high fuel cost scenario examined.
+Over 900 thousand such measures could be retrofitted cost effectively in the Welsh local authorities under the high fuel cost scenario examined.